-Custodial Expenses are included in the \$75 annual fee, pursuant to the current arrangement with the Custodian.
+Custodial Expenses are included in the \$75 annual fee pursuant to the PAS Arrangement.

 For client assets held directly with a mutual fund company, certain mutual fund companies (or the transfer agent serving as qualified custodian with respect to a mutual fund) will charge annual custodial fees, which vary by fund company, but are generally \$10 - \$25 per year per fund.